‘Hands Off!’ protesters across US to rally against President Donald Trump and Elon Musk

 CNN has reached out to the White House for a statement.

+Florida Rep. Maxwell Frost urged people to take action by protesting, donating to mutual aid, participating in direction action and focusing on legislative strategies.

+“Throughout human history, authoritarians, they’re never satisfied with the power they have, and so they test the bounds, they push the limits, they break the law, and then they look at the public to see if they’re quiet or if they’re loud,” said Frost.

 Since Trump took office, his administration has been vocal about its efforts to cut federal spending, regardless of who it may harm.
-Thousands of federal workers have been laid off or issued immediate termination notifications as part of Trump and Musk’s plan to cut spending and downsize the federal government.
+Thousands of federal workers have been laid off or issued immediate termination notifications as part of Trump and Musk’s plan to downsize the federal government.

 And Musk, the world’s richest man, has aggressively pushed policies to reduce spending as the head of the so-called Department of Government Efficiency, all while repeatedly misleading the public about federal spending.